 Every business starts small.
-But administrative overhead often grows as organizations scale up.
+But administrative overhead often grows as organisations scale up.

 And if you’re constantly on the defensive trying to solve different issues, how are you supposed to reach the next level?

-Read on for five tips to gain control over your profit margins and reduce your labor costs.
+Read on for five tips to gain control over your profit margins and reduce your labour costs.

 1. Provide employees with predictable work schedules

-Many employers have already discovered the cost-savings and other benefits associated with providing shift workers fair and predictable schedules.
+Many employers have discovered the cost-savings and other benefits of providing shift workers with fair and predictable schedules.

-Even if you’re not in a jurisdiction that requires these regulations, implementing similar practices in your workplace will likely decrease employee stress, increase employee morale, and result in significant labor cost savings.
-Employees have time to plan for transportation, arrange for childcare, reduce no-show shifts.
+Even if you’re not in a jurisdiction requiring these regulations, implementing similar practices in your workplace will likely decrease employee stress, increase employee morale, and significantly save labour costs.
+Employees have time to plan for transportation, arrange for childcare, and reduce no-show shifts.
 Here are three tips to implement fair workplace principles into your scheduling practices.

 Give advance notice.
-Post employee schedules at least two weeks in advance and publish to each employee electronically.
+Post employee schedules at least two weeks before publishing them to each employee electronically.

 Reduce schedule changes.
 Limit schedule changes after the schedule is posted to emergency situations only.
 Employees should be able to rely on their posted schedule.